 We got a bit suspicious that after a while driving we saw only high cliffs as a coast of Sea and no hotels or any other life for that matter.
 The cliffs were high with big rocks and it looked impossible to climb down to reach the water.
 Plus there were also fences everywhere preventing anyone getting to the water with signs that said “ Danger!
 Do not cross!
 Sink holes!”
 That didn’t sound good at all.

-The water was as hot as in the bathtub at home and also felt like syrup – pink colour and quite thick consistency.
-After getting in the water we felt even more hot than before.
+The water was as hot as in the bathtub at home and also felt like syrup – pink color and quite thick consistency.
+After getting in the water we felt even hotter than before.

 So we took a short swim, got even hotter and had to make our way back up the cliff.
 I can just say that the way back was one of the physically and mentally hardest things I have done in my life.
 But everyone survived.
 Our faces were probably showing out all the possible suffering in the world.

-Who could have known that the Sea water can be that hot?
+Who could have known that a sea water can be that hot?
 But really, if it’s close to +50 C (122 F) degrees, it makes sense I guess.